Algae eater fish are always popular because nobody likes an aquarium covered in algae.

 The most visually striking algae-eating shrimp on our list is definitely the cherry shrimp.
 Their bright red appearance adds great color to any tank, especially planted aquariums that are often overrun with green.

-Cherry shrimp (Neocaridina davidi) not only enjoy feasting on growing algae, but they also help prevent the growth of new algae.
+Cherry shrimp (Neocaridina davidi) not only enjoy eating algae, but they also help prevent the growth of new algae.

 As scavengers, Cherry shrimp eat any excess pellets or flakes that fall to the bottom before they have the chance to decompose.